Poster Presentations & Opening Networking Reception

 Jee Young Suk, MA, Family Counseling Center of Greater Washington, Alexandria, VA

 This poster session will share the results of a study that looked at the effect of an increase in income on mental health using an increase in the minimum wage as the exogenous shock to the household income.
-Using the Difference-in-Difference methodology, the study showed that child mental health proxied by the Brief Symptom Inventory (BSI) in the treatment group significantly improves after an increase in minimum wage compared to the control group.
+The study uses the Difference-in-Difference methodology to show that child mental health proxied by the Brief Symptom Inventory (BSI) in the treatment group significantly improves after an increase in minimum wage compared to the control group.
 This study contributes to the literature by clearly showing how household wealth improvement passes through to the child.

 Sarah Tannenbaum, PsyD, Rachel Kim, Judge Baker Children’s Center, Boston, MA

-Camp Baker adapted the STP to make the program more feasible and accessible for the many children and families in need.
+Camp Baker adapted the Summer Treatment Program (STP) to make the program more feasible and accessible for the many children and families in need.
 To make the scale-up financially sustainable while helping to develop a new generation of trainees, Camp Baker expanded its training program.
 This study provides promising results in support of the feasibility, acceptability, and preliminary effectiveness of the Camp Baker adaptation of the STP in community settings and as a training program for psychology students.

 How the History of Racism Is Negatively Affecting Our Response to the Overdose Epidemic in All Communities